 If the interviewer forgot to print your resumé or doesn’t remember the type of work in your portfolio, having an extra copy on hand will show them that you’re always prepared.

-Besides, you created the perfect resumé, so of course you want to show it off as much as possible!
+Besides, if you’ve created the perfect resumé and cover letter, of course you want to show them off as much as possible!

-Whether they ask about your salary, job responsibilities, or experience, always tell the truth.
-The majority of hiring or human resource managers (66%) say catching a candidate lying about something is an instant deal breaker.1 Why risk that?
+Whether they ask about your salary, job responsibilities or experience, always tell the truth.
+Getting caught lying is an instant deal breaker.
+Why risk it?

 Along with not lying, don’t overshare.